rush86999/atomic/README.md

 Add tasks on your calendar from any app.
 Let the AI scheduler move around these task events while still giving you time to get them done.

+Now take this even a step further with events that are modifiable and can be placed somewhere else based on your priorities.
+Let all of this happen automagically for you on a daily basis before work starts.

 ## Documentation

 - You can find documentation on how to use Atomic at https://docs.atomiclife.app